-The Scriptures say that the Word of God is Truth (John 1:14) and that Jesus is Truth (Psalms 119:160; John 14:6) incarnate and that the Word of God is a lamp to my feet (Psalms 119:105).
+The Scriptures say that the Word of God is true (John 1:14) and that Jesus is Truth (Psalms 119:160; John 14:6) incarnate.
+It also states that the Bible is a lamp to guide the ways of a person (Psalms 119:105).
 Now that we know a little about truth, how do we combine it with the spirit in our worship?

-We read in the Old Testament the specific details about what was required of the Priests and Levites before they could minister before the Lord God.
-We came to understand that among these statutes and judgments is the Ten Commandments or Oracles or Words as the Hebrew would call them.
-We also began to understand that something changed when Jesus died on that stake 2000 years ago.
+We read in the Old Testament the specific details about what was required of the Priests and Levites before they could minister and worship before the Lord God.
+The Bible also tells us, however, that something changed when Jesus died on that stake 2,000 years ago.
 The veil in the Temple was torn from top to bottom when our Savior died, which meant that believers now had, in spirit, direct access to God.

-We first can take a look at the spirit of the last six commandments as they are the easiest for most people to understand.
+In order to worship God properly we need to look at the spirit or spiritual meaning of the last six commandments.
 The fifth commandment states we are supposed to honor our mother and father.
 By doing this in the physical letter, we are also honoring God the Father as the ultimate parent of all mankind.
 Whom would you go to for advice?
-When you were little you went to your parents, but as you get older you go directly to the Father in Heaven through Jesus the Christ our Elder Brother for any ultimate answers.
+When you were little you went to your parents, but as you get older you go directly to the Father in Heaven.